At a glance

 Note: Itineraries may vary from sample itinerary due to new projects and providers.

-Within the municipality of Boaco, we currently work on garden projects in seven schools in the towns and communities of Teustepe, San Diego, Candelaria, Malacatoya, El Balsamo, and El Jocote.
-We also work on various family garden and reforestation projects in the rural communities of El Balsamo and El Jocote.
+Within the state of Boaco, GSE partners with local non profit Asofenix to support garden projects in seven schools in the towns and communities of Teustepe, San Diego, Candelaria, Malacatoya, El Balsamo, and El Jocote.
+We work on various family garden and reforestation projects in the rural communities of El Balsamo and El Jocote.
 We are in the process of developing several solar micro-grid and potable water projects in these rural communities as well.
-Groups will spend their service time supporting several of these projects (may vary).
+Groups will spend their days with their hands in the dirt supporting these community driven projects.

 Day 1 – Depending on arrival time in Managua, participants will spend the night in the capital or will travel directly to the region of Boaco, located 90 minutes away from the airport.
 Students will stay at a hotel in one of two cities: Boaco or Teustepe.
 On day one, we’ll do an orientation, then break our and explore the city!

-Day 2-4 – Students will travel to one of the various schools or communities, mentioned above, where they will have on-site orientation and team-building activities.
-Students will interact, play games, and work in collaboration with local students, teachers, and community members.
-They will then break for lunch at the worksite.
-After lunch, students will participate in workshops, and will continue to service-work.
-Some afternoons we’ll break early to visit nearby waterfalls, or play pickup soccer/baseball.
+Day 2-5 – Students will begin with an introduction to agroecological methods, and then work and play in collaboration with local students, teachers, and community members.
+Afternoons, students will participate in workshops, exchange activities. and continue to support community projects.
+Many afternoons we’ll break early to visit nearby waterfalls, or play pickup soccer/baseball.sal

 Day 8– Travel to Managua, and return home.